pngan/homek8s/README.md

 2021-09-25 21:13:15.970323
 ```

-## Accessing the Ping Service from the
+## Accessing the Ping Service from the outside the K8s machine

 The service is accessible accessible using its `CLUSTER-IP`  from within the cluster only.
 If you want to access the service from outside the cluster, like from another machine, you can access it using its node port.

-To try this out, go to another computer that can access and navigate to the URL:
+To try this out, go to another computer that can access the cluster and from a web browser navigate to the URL:

 ```
-<IP adresss or name of K8s machine>:31000
+http://<IP adresss or name of K8s machine>:31000
 ```